 WMS Improves Warehouse Picking—and a Whole Lot More

 Of course a WMS platform can improve efficiency in other areas besides picking.
-You can learn a lot more about why supply chain companies use WMS in eClass numbers 10; 11, 59, and 84, if you are a member of The Supply Chain School.
+You can learn a lot more about why supply chain companies use WMS in eClass numbers 10; 11, 59, and 84, if you are a member of Supply Chain Leaders Academy.

 If you’re not yet a Supply Chain School member, you can find out how to access these valuable eClasses and all the other school features, by paying a visit to our FAQ page.
 If you’d like to ask a question which isn’t covered there, just make contact with us and we’ll be happy to provide the info you need.